Massipssa/Docs/cloud/azure/storage/choose-storage.md

 - How to classify data
 - How data will be used
-- How to get the best perforamnce for data
+- How to get the best performance for data